revue-org/revue/docs/website/docs/report/0x-web-of-thing.md

 With the Revue system, a [Sample Thing](https://github.com/revue-org/revue-sample-thing) has been created.
 This sample thing is a device that can be managed by the Revue system and is compliant with the WoT standards.
-In this case, the sample thing is a device with more than one capability, a Sensing capability and a VideoStreaming one.
+In this case, the sample thing is a device with two capabilities: _Sensing_ and _VideoStreaming_.

 ### Static Metadata